discus-sions/TownOfHost-TheOtherRoles/README.md

 ### Splatoon

-Create and idea by Discussions<br>
+Idea and created by Discussions<br>

 #### Workers and Janitors (Blue) Victory Conditions

 Completing all tasks.<br>
+Set the amount of workers as the amount of crewmates minus the Painters and Janitors roles.<br>
 The Janitor can use their kill button to reverse a paint.<br>
 *You cannot die.